Benjamin-Wiegand/Geargrinder/README.md

     - Authentication: Works with both self-signed (CN=Bob) and imported keys.
 Date is adjustable.
     - Notes: Only tested outside of a car, I don't have the car, just the stereo.

+If your headunit isn't listed, you accept the risks, and you want to help, please [open an issue](https://github.com/Benjamin-Wiegand/Flywheel/issues/new/choose) for a headunit compatibility report.

 ### emulator compatibility

-Tested and working on these emulators:
+Tested and working on these headunit emulators:
 - [OpenAuto](https://github.com/f1xpl/openauto/)
 - [Headunit Reloaded](https://xdaforums.com/t/android-4-1-headunit-reloaded-for-android-auto-with-wifi.3432348/)